 You can write math equations by hand and use the Ink to Math feature to transform them into properly formatted formulas in Excel.

-2. After that, the Math Input Control window will open.
-In in, click on the Write option in the left, bottom corner, and then write the formula.
-When you are done, just click on the Insert button.
+- This brings up the Math Input Control window.
+Click on the Write option in the bottom-left corner, and then write the formula.
+Then click Insert.

-As a result, the Ink to Math tool will read what you wrote and translate it into a formatted formula like the one pictured below.
+The Ink to Math tool reads what you wrote and translates it into a formatted formula like the one pictured below.

 Note: You can use VBA code to delete shapes later if necessary.

 Draw a Shape in Google Sheets

 Google Sheets doesn’t have the Ink to Shape feature.
 You can “scribble” in the drawing window, but you can’t get precise shapes that way.